Pancreatic cancer: Research directions

 Early-stage research on pancreatic cancer includes studies of genetics and early detection, treatment at different cancer stages, surgical strategies, and targeted therapies, such as inhibition of growth factors, immune therapies, and vaccines.
 Bile acids may have a role in the carcinogenesis of pancreatic cancer.

 A key question is the timing of events as the disease develops and progresses – particularly the role of diabetes, and how and when the disease spreads.
 The knowledge that new onset of diabetes can be an early sign of the disease could facilitate timely diagnosis and prevention if a workable screening strategy can be developed.
 The European Registry of Hereditary Pancreatitis and Familial Pancreatic Cancer (EUROPAC) trial is aiming to determine whether regular screening is appropriate for people with a family history of the disease.

 Keyhole surgery (laparoscopy) rather than Whipple's procedure, particularly in terms of recovery time, is being evaluated.
 Irreversible electroporation is a relatively novel ablation technique with potential for downstaging and prolonging survival in persons with locally advanced disease, especially for tumors in proximity to peri-pancreatic vessels without risk of vascular trauma.

 Efforts are underway to develop new drugs, including those targeting molecular mechanisms for cancer onset, stem cells, and cell proliferation.
 A further approach involves the use of immunotherapy, such as oncolytic viruses.
 Galectin-specific mechanisms of the tumor microenvironment are under study.

+Because of the highly hypoxic nature of the environment, Hypoxia-activated prodrugs such as CP-506 especially in combination with immunotherapy are also being studied.

+The nanoparticles assist in the sustained and targeted release of a drug regimen to cancer/tumor-specific sites rather than affecting healthy cells, leading to negligible or no toxicity.